 Thank you for visiting my site!
 The first half of the year I generally do wildlife paintings with a focus on the organizations I work with, such as the National Wild Turkey Federation, the Rocky Mountain Elk Foundation and Ducks Unlimited.

 My passions outside of art are bird and duck hunting, and fly fishing.
 I will fly fish for anything I can, but my favorite sport is doing a canoe float and fly fishing for smallmouth bass with popper flies.
 My family and I are fortunate to live on Lake Minnetonka, west of Minneapolis.
 We enjoy the lake, with swimming, fishing, boating, and sitting on the deck enjoying the view.
-Its Deb and I, Maycelle-19 and Matt 16, with Charlie the cat and Ranger my new yellow lab.
+Its Deb and I, Maycelle-20 and Matt 18, with Ranger- yellow lab, Bowser-black lab and Charlie the cat.
+(Ranger will be featured on 2017 DU print).

 Thank you for your interest in my work and for stopping by!